osrf/TSC-RMW-Reports/humble/README.md

 In terms of messages received both RMW implementations appear to perform well up until the 1MB message size.
 After that point, we see a divergence in the implementations.
 Cyclone DDS starts dropping messages at the 2MB size, and continues to drop more messages as the size increases.
-Fast RTPS async receives all messages at the 2MB size, and starts dropping messages after that.
+Fast RTPS async drops a small number of messages at the 1MB and 2MB size, but starts dropping a large number of messages after that.
 Fast RTPS sync mode receives all messages up until 4MB size, and starts dropping messages after that.
 It should be noted that compared to the [2020 report](../galactic/README.md), both implementations now deal with 2MB sizes better than before, with Fast RTPS showing a larger improvement.